open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 both logs and traces?
 How easily queryable or discoverable are your logs, spans, and span events?
 Is logs and trace correlation supported?

-## Visualizing Errors in Different Backends:
+## Visualizing errors in different backends

 While OTel provides us with the raw telemetry data emitted by our systems, it doesn’t provide data visualization or interpretation.
 This is done by an observability backend.
 Because OTel is vendor-neutral, it means that the same